Immanuel-C/IWindow/docs/src/Vulkan.md

 IWindow will create a `VkSurfaceKHR` for you since its platform dependent.

-`VkResult CreateSurface(VkInstance instance, VkSurfaceKHR& surface, Window& window)`.
+`VkResult IWindow::Vk::CreateSurface(VkInstance instance, VkSurfaceKHR& surface, Window& window)`.

 This is pretty self explanitory.
-The function takes in an instance, a surface that will be modified and a `Window&`.
+The function takes in an instance, a surface that will be modified and a `IWindow::Window&`.
 The function will return the output of the vk create function.